pfrivas/School_District_Analysis/README.md

 ### School performance based on the school size
 - The average performance based on the overall passing rate does not increase as school size increases, in fact, it decreases.
-- This is shown through the "Large" school in the dataset having the lowest average scores and passing percentages by over 30%.
-The difference in performance between "Small" and "Medium" Size Schools is negligible (approximately 1%)
+- This is shown through the large school in the dataset having the lowest average scores and passing percentages by over 30%.
+The difference in performance between small and medium sized schools is negligible (approximately 1%)
 - This exemplifies that school size is a factor that plays a role in student performance, the data shows that the smaller the school size the better students perform.

 <img src = https://github.com/pfrivas/School_District_Analysis/blob/main/Resources/School%20Performance%20based%20on%20School%20Size.png>